The detail of a fountain

 Your house is downtown.

-The possessive usually comes after the noun, and the article is not used when it's singular:
+When talking about fault or responsibility, the possessive usually comes after the noun, and the article is not used when singular.

 Non è colpa mia.